kisswiki/kisswiki/src/github/pages.md

 1. in admin page of example.com add for entries with IPs with A record.
 I.e. go to https://porkbun.com/account/domains > your domain > Details > DNS RECORDS > Edit

+> On the Manage DNS Records screen, scroll down and locate any ALIAS or CNAME records that are currently pointing at the wrong web server.
+Click the trash can icons to the right of the bad records to remove them. https://kb.porkbun.com/article/54-how-to-use-a-records-to-point-your-domain-at-a-web-host

 - Type A
 - Answer: 185.199.108.153
 - Add